 Society changes a person.
 And it does with a precision of a surgeon.

-One of the ways this society does this is through labeling.
-It feeds on its constant criticism of the people around it.
+One of the ways society does this is through labeling.
+It feeds through your fear of society’s criticism.
 It loves to put a tag on you.
-A stamp of approval.
+A stamp of approval or rejection.
 A sticker to mark whether you belong or not.
 If you are a part of this society, you are a walking example of its checklist – some part of you accepted, some part broken, rejected.

 There is a risk in being who you are.
 Being yourself in this society.
 For the society has its own mold.
 Its own framework.
 That beats you, building and rebuilding you, etching out its own form of you.
 Its own little version of you.